akshitagupta23/Capstone_Project/README.md

 ### Research Phase

-For Research phase we have used Jupyter Notebook `Churn.ipynb` file.
-This file has the hyperparameter tunning research phase.
+For Research phase we have used Jupyter Notebook [Churn.ipynb](https://github.com/akshitagupta23/Udacity_DS_ND_Capstone_Project/blob/main/Churn.ipynb).
+This file containes
+EDA, Feature Engineering, Hyperparameter Tunning and Explainable AI (XAI)

 ### ML Model & Hyperparamter Tunning

 As part of preprocessing and feature engineering we used the Scikit-Learn's `Columntransfer`, `Ohe` and `Pipeline` for missing value imputation, standardisation.

 For Model building we have used Random Forest Classifier because of the presence of categorical input features.
 Model was serialized by `joblib` package.

 Hyperparameter Tunning:  We have used `RandomSearchCV` and used the `clf.best_params_` to use the best tuned hyperparameters.